'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 But it was more than just fear of deportation that silenced Guillen.
 In 1985, a Los Angeles Times poll revealed a majority of Americans favored quarantining people with AIDS.

-"We got the social distancing through discrimination, through a stigma, through homophobia, through all those things, we got the real social distancing," he said.
+"We got the social distancing through discrimination, through a stigma, through homophobia, through all those things; we got the real social distancing," he said.

 At the beginning of the coronavirus outbreak, memories from the '80s flooded back.
-The Grand Princess cruise ship carrying passengers with COVID-19 was docking at the Port of Oakland, when Guillen overheard a conversation on a bus.
+The Grand Princess cruise ship carrying passengers with COVID-19 was docking at the Port of Oakland when Guillen said he overheard a conversation on a bus.

-"She was a normal average person saying, 'Why do they allow them to be right there in Oakland?
-They should be taking these people to an island,'" he recounted.
+"She was a normal, average person saying, 'Why do they allow them to be right there in Oakland?
+They should be taking these people to an island,' " he recounted.
 "That took me back so much to the early '80s with HIV.
 People wanted to put us in cages or places completely separate."

 Hauntingly similar